Skip to main content

 API keyCI, agents, scripts, anything headless.
 Static; rotate on a policy.--api-key <key> flag or EKSO_API_KEY env var

-Both produce the same authenticated session against your tenant.
+Both produce the same authenticated session against your install.
 The backend stamps each request with a Client marker (Cli for device-flow tokens, Sdk for API keys) to gate operations that should not be scriptable — see CLI/SDK marker.

 Device-flow login